Sehaj38/OpenCV_Mini/README.md

 - Captures frames from your default webcam.
 - Converts each frame to grayscale.
 - Resizes the frame to 1/4 of your screen resolution.
-- Displays the result in a window until you press ESC.
+- Displays the result in a window until you press q.

+## Requirements
+- Python 3.x
+- OpenCV (opencv-python)